HDFGroup/hdf5/README.md

 | 1.14.1 | selection I/O with datatype conversion |
 | 2.0.0 | TBD |
 | TBD | VFD SWMR |

-**Note**: HDF5 1.12 is being retired early due to its incomplete and incompatible VOL layer.

 This list of feature release versions is also tentative, and the specific release in which a feature is introduced may change.